ryanmadsenn/todo-firebase/README.md

 # Overview

-This software is a todo webapp that uses the firestore cloud database to store todo items along with their state.
+This software is a todo webapp that uses the firestore cloud database to store todo item content and status.

 I wrote this software because I wanted to learn more about cloud databases and a todo app is a perfect application to use with a cloud database.